AustP/react-flux/README.md

 Adds a selector that will be called whenever trying to access the specified property.

 *property*: The property to select for.
 Note: You can override existing properties.
-*selector(state: Map, [...otherArguments])*: The function that will be called when accessing the property.
+*selector(state: object, [...otherArguments])*: The function that will be called when accessing the property.
 The first argument passed to the selector will be the current state of the store.
 Any other arguments passed to the state selector function will be passed to the selector in the same order.

 ### store.register(event: string, sideEffectRunner: function)

 Registers the store to listen for the specified event.
 When the event gets dispatched, the side-effect runner will execute.

 *event*: The event to register for.
 *sideEffectRunner(dispatch: function, [...otherArguments])*: The function that executes when the specified event is dispatched.
 The first parameter to the side-effect runner is a dispatch function.
 Any other arguments passed to the dispatcher for the specified event will be passed to the side-effect runner in the same order.
-If the store needs to be reduced after running the side-effects, the side-effect runner should return a *reducer(state: Map)* function.
+If the store needs to be reduced after running the side-effects, the side-effect runner should return a *reducer(state: object)* function.
 The reducer function takes the state as it's one and only argument and must return the new state.
 **NOTE: If the side-effect runner or reducer needs to dispatch any events, they should use the given dispatch function rather than flux.dispatch so the logging system works correctly.**

 ### store.selectState(property: string, [...otherArguments])